Content marketing is one of the most powerful ways to grow your business this year and beyond.

 Good content can create a strong core foundation for all other marketing tactics.

-Here are a few reasons that you should invest in content marketing:
+Here are a few reasons that you should invest in this strategy:

 SEO (Search Engine Optimization)

-Content marketing can help websites increase their search engine traffic.
+By publishing more content, you can increase your search engine traffic.
 Informative articles can attract links and rank for keywords that a target customer might search for.

-In addition to ranking for content, writing articles and blogging can also improve rankings for a website’s main home page keywords.
+In addition to ranking for content, writing articles and blogging can also improve rankings for a website’s main keywords.

 Andy Crestodina runs Orbit Media, a web development agency in Chicago that employs over 30 people and generates over 7-figures in annual sales by focusing mainly on content marketing.